 The most common way for roundworms to pass from the chicken to their surrounding environment is through their droppings.
 Chicken manure then contaminates their feed, drinking water, or surrounding landscape.
 Since chickens have a tendency to peck at everything – not just their food and water – the most common way for them to get roundworms is through ingesting contaminated feed, water, or other parts of their environment.

 Roundworms can occasionally be visible in infected chicken’s manure or in the yolk of a hen’s egg.
-Infected chickens can also show common symptoms of a reduced appetite, diarrhea or undigested food in feces, infrequent bowel movements, and discoloring in either feathers or skin.
+Infected chickens can also show common symptoms of reduced appetite, diarrhea or undigested food in feces, infrequent bowel movements, and discoloring in either feathers or skin.

 How To Treat Roundworms In Chickens